The Mitten Story Sequence

 One sequencing mat has numbered circles while the other is blank.
 There are four versions of story discs.
 One has just images while another has labels.
 Another page of discs has ordinal numbers and still another has ordinal number words.

-Mix and match these was your students need.
+Mix and match these with your students need.
 Allow them to sequence the story as you read the book again.

 This activity is great in a center.
 Just print the discs and mats on cardstock and laminate for durability.
 Use velcro dots on the mat and on the back of each disc.
 Have students stick the discs to the mat in the proper order.